Child-Free Woman Tells Friend That Modern Independence Is Better Than "Village" Dependency

 Finding Balance in Parenting Philosophies

 Balancing independence with community support in parenting can be challenging.
-Psychologists recommend reflecting on personal values and how they align with broader societal expectations.
+Reflecting on personal values and how they align with broader societal expectations can be helpful.

 Engaging in open discussions with friends and family can help clarify one's beliefs and practices while fostering a supportive environment.